RealityMetaverse/erc20-periodical-staking/README.md

 | Staked in removed + other periods | Can claim/withdraw other periods normally; removed period deposit is locked |
 | Never staked in removed period    | No impact                                                                   |

+**Recovery:** The only way to unstick a deposit is to recreate the period with the exact same configuration, have the user stake the same amount again, and then claim the old deposit.
+Because the new stake repopulates the per-period tracking data, the old claim's subtractions no longer underflow.
+The user receives their old principal + reward back, but since they had to lock the same principal again in the new deposit, the net gain is only the old interest minus gas fees.

 **Workaround:** Do NOT remove a staking period or pop a staking phase.
 Instead, set the staking target to 0 for the period you want to disable.